Frying7415/Portfolio/README.md

 * plotly_express
 * streamlit
 * telethon
+* customtkinter

-You can install these packages using pip: ```pip install pandas pandasql plotly selenium numpy beautifulsoup emoji httpx json requests plotly_express streamlit telethon```
+You can install these packages using pip: ```pip install pandas pandasql plotly selenium numpy beautifulsoup emoji httpx json requests plotly_express streamlit telethon customtkinter```
-Or using conda if you're that kind of guy: ```conda install pandas pandasql plotly selenium numpy beautifulsoup emoji httpx json requests plotly_express streamlit telethon```
+Or using conda if you're that kind of guy: ```conda install pandas pandasql plotly selenium numpy beautifulsoup emoji httpx json requests plotly_express streamlit telethon customtkinter```

 ### Running the Projects
 To run the project, simply run the code in a python environment.
 The plots will be displayed inline.